textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 var apiInstance = new TextmagicClient.TextMagicApi();

-var t = 56; // Number |

-var test = 0; // Number | Should we show the pricing for blocked contacts?

-var id = 56; // Number |

-var includeBlocked = 0; // Number | Should we show the pricing for blocked contacts?

 var opts = {
+  'includeBlocked': 0, // Number | Should we show the pricing for blocked contacts?
+  'text': "\"Test message test\"", // String | Message text.
+Required if the **template_id** is not set.
   'templateId': 1, // Number | Template used instead of message text.
 Required if the **text** is not set.
-  'text': "\"Test message test\"", // String | Message text.
-Required if the **template_id** is not set.
   'sendingTime': 1565606455, // Number | DEPRECATED, consider using the sendingDateTime and sendingTimezone parameters instead: optional (required with rrule set).
 Message sending time is in unix timestamp format.
 Default is now.
   'sendingDateTime': "\"2020-05-27 13:02:33\"", // String | Sending time is in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
 This time is relative to the sendingTimezone.
   'sendingTimezone': "\"America/Buenos_Aires\"", // String | The ID or ISO-name of the timezone used for sending when sendingDateTime parameter is set, e.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent on May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
 Default is the account timezone.